How many embryos should be transferred in couples undergoing ART?

 Double versus single embryo transfer

-We found high quality evidence that the chances of live birth were higher after one cycle of fresh double embryo transfer than after one cycle of fresh single embryo transfer.
-For a woman with a 40% chance of live birth following a single cycle of double embryo transfer, the chance following a single cycle of single embryo transfer was between 22% and 30%.
+We found high quality evidence that the chances of live birth were lower after one cycle of fresh single embryo transfer than after one cycle of fresh double embryo transfer.
+For a woman with a 45% chance of live birth following a single cycle of double embryo transfer, the chance following a single cycle of single embryo transfer was between 24% and 33%.
 However, the risk of twins was about seven times higher after double embryo transfer.

 Repeated single embryo transfer appears the best option for most women undergoing ART.
 Most of the evidence currently available concerns younger women with a good prognosis.